My Goodreads rating: 4 of 5 stars

 Silas represents the old pastoral virtues of life in the country: where you learned all you needed to know in order to make a living, but also where living one’s life as he saw fit expressed a freedom that was more essential than holding down a steady job.
 He is a throwback when considered against the new strictures of the rising bourgeoisie of the mercantile class, which is figured by Silas’s brother and Harold Wilson, a college student who worked a summer job on the farm, whom Silas still believes he can teach to “build a load of hay.”
 These two worlds offer competing visions of human dignity and worthy enterprise, and it is refracted in the couple’s debate on the pros and cons for taking Silas in.
 While the emotional character of the debate corresponds to James’s views on masculinity and femininity, Mikkelsen omits this point in favor of a more topical, albeit valid, observation (fostered some 30 years later by Frost himself) that the couple’s discussion could be read as a conventional Republican – Democratic debate [which might be better expressed as the contrast between the local biases and primary concerns of the rural “red” states and those of the metropolitan “blue” states.]

 The poem’s central lines, however, are about what “home” means: “Home is the place where/They have to take you in” and “Something you somehow haven’t to deserve.”
 In this way, Frost poses a societal problem in the form of a wholly domestic drama that primarily concerns the question of human dignity, which originates from a sense of family; it is Silas’s dignity and self-respect that is juxtaposed against the question of community ethics, obligations, and economic rights.
-It is not an accident that Silas is compared to a “hound” and dies in a barn (where the Christian myth was born), for our view of the “stranger” as the specular image of ourselves is the first door we must walk through in addressing these questions.
+It is not an accident that Silas is compared to a “hound” and found leaning against the door to the barn (where the Christian myth was born), for our view of the “stranger” as the specular image of ourselves is the first door we must walk through in addressing these questions.

 Mikkelsen’s discussion of Williams Carlos Williams urban pastorals, particularly Patterson, is especially penetrating when it focuses on Williams’s urge to “embrace the foulness” of the world.
 [One sees this view further reflected later in Frank O’Hara’s popular poem, “Song [Is It Dirty?]”.
 The negative view of urban corruption, as compared to the rural community’s accepted harbor of purity and innocence, was one of the hallmarks of classic pastoralism and later embraced by the Romanticism, as unequivocally stated in William Blake’s “London.”
 Williams was one of the first poets to notoriously embrace the imperfection of mankind as a salutary theme.
 Yet Williams knew this was considered outré among poetry’s elites, as Williams saw himself and other American-based poets portrayed as a literary “Ashcan school” in contrast to expatriates, particularly T.S.
 Eliot and Ezra Pound, who were invested in an “overtly ironic and apocalyptic perspective” and whose readers were perplexed by Williams’s “nuanced representations of daily life in urban and suburban New Jersey.”
 Williams adopted Dewey’s pragmatic aesthetics and considered his poetry akin to the pastoral tradition which was deliberately unsophisticated and unvarnished.
 Thus, in Book Four of Patterson, Williams fashions an urban pastoral using traditional names of the shepherd and his maid, Corydon and Phyllis, to tell what Mikkelsen characterizes as a “hopeful yet troubled aesthetic” in “a series of idylls depicting the amorous, often disturbing, and sometimes comic encounters between a middle-aged, gay, wealthy woman; her younger employee, a nurse, and Dr. Patterson himself.”
 Prevailing critical opinion recoiled at this.
 But Williams, reacting to criticism by Randall Jarrell, said: “If you are going to write realistically of the conception of filth in the world, it can’t be pretty . . .What in the world is an artist to do?
 He is not a moralist.
 He sees things, reacts to them, must take them into consideration.”
 Mikkelsen observes that “Williams’s pastoral poetics is most radical, perhaps, in its recognition that not all deemed ‘filth’ or ‘dirt’ is necessarily ‘polluting,’ in part because determinations of ‘pollutants’ are so relative and ideologically based.”
 While it is not possible here to cover the substance of Mikkelsen’s discourse on Book Four of Patterson, I can only say that Mikkelsen’s reading of this part of the poem is a compelling one.
 A fortiori, it is now beyond dispute that Williams’s views became foundational for American poetry up to and including the contemporary period.